-- Whole grain gluten free flour (I use rice)
+- Whole grain gluten free flour (see notes)

 - Filtered water (do not use chlorinated tap water)

 - Large glass container (metal and plastic won't harm the sourdough, but the acidity of the sourdough might harm the container).

 - Put equal parts of water and flour into a glass container.
 Mix it with a fork, loosely cover with cheesecloth and leave it in a warm spot.

 - Stir with a fork twice a day until it is actively bubbling.
 This usually takes 3-5 days.